 This necessitated the purchase of a building to which to have Mass.
 Yelm was chosen as a site.
 On Easter Sunday 1958 Father William Maat, O.S.B. offerred the first Mass in a building which is part of a parish hall, formerly a garage, built by Barney Clark.
 Beginning in 1965 there were two Masses each Sunday in Yelm and one Mass at St. Margaret Mary in McKenna.
 In 1981 Mass was discontinued at St. Margaret Mary and all parishioners were then members of St. Columban Church in Yelm.
 The church building in McKenna was then sold.

-From 1983 Fathers Edward Receconi, O.S.B. and Patrick Dahlquist, O.S.B. were interim priests who administrated the parish until 1984, at which time Father Terence Wagner, O.S.B. was installed as pastor.
+From 1983 Fathers Edward Receconi, O.S.B. and Patrick Dahlquist, O.S.B. were interim priests who administrated the parish until 1984, at which time Father Terence Wager, O.S.B. was installed as pastor.
 In 1893, St. Columban parish building committee initiated plans for fundraising and for the building of a new church in Yelm, located on the same parish property not far from the old church.
 Groundbreaking for the new Church was in 1989, and the new church was completed in June 1990.

 The Rite of Dedication too place on June 10, 1990, and was commemorated with a booklet.
 Archbishop Hunthausen consecrated and blessed the new church.

-Father Wagner continued as pastor until his death in early 2010.
+Father Wager continued as pastor until his death in early 2010.
 Archbishop Brunett appoint Fr.
 Duc Nguyen to the parish as priest administrator beginning in July 2010 and staying for three years, ushering in a new area of deepening volunteer commitment to our parish life and spiritual growth.

 A monk from St. Martin's Abbey would again serve as priest administrator of St. Columban, along with St. Peter Mission in Tenino.
 Fr.
 Paul Weckert, O.S.B. served from 2013 to 2016.
 Thereafter, leadership was handed to younger priests of the Archdiocese.
 Archbishop J. Peter Sartain appointed Fr.
 Dean Mbuzi as priest administrator; he served from July 1, 2016 to 2021.
 Since 2021, Fr.
 Brian Thompson has served as priest administrator of St. Columban Parish and St. Peter Mission, having been appointed by Archbishop Paul Etienne.